5 Ways to Be More Competitive in Sales

 Being prepared to win means that you have to have a strong knowledge of the foundational skills.
 Victory here means beating the apathy and the procrastination that prevent you from building the competencies needed to win.

 Victory over yourself means taking the right actions that ensure you are in a position to win.
 It means reflecting on what you do and going through a self-critique to determine what areas you need to work on without losing your optimism.
 It means beating back the cynicism that leads to a lack of engagement.
-It is victory over the arrogance that you can win without the preparation.
+It is victory over the arrogance that you can win without sales call planning.

 Victory over yourself really means becoming the best you that you can possibly be.
 It is based upon believing that you can be—and need to be—better than you presently are in order to win.
 Only the arrogant believe they are presently good enough to beat their competitors; those who would win and become champions work every day on making themselves better.